rubysherpas/forem/README.md

 # Forem [![Build status](http://travis-ci.org/radar/forem.png)](http://travis-ci.org/radar/forem)

-This is an experimental engine for Rails that aims to be the best little forum system ever.
+Forem is an engine for Rails that aims to be the best little forum system ever.
 The end goal is to have an engine that can be dropped into an application that provides the basic functionality of forums, topics and posts.

 ## Installation

-**Currently, this engine requires that you use edge Rails which is known to be broken at different points in time.
-Therefore, it isn't recommended that you use it in any kind of production environment just yet.** However, as edge Rails approaches its 3.1 release status things will get much more stable.
+Installing Forem is easy.

 ### Specify Gem dependencies
-To install this engine, you will need to install edge versions of `rails`, `rack` `arel` and `sprockets` in your application's `Gemfile` using these lines:

-    gem 'rails', :git => "git://github.com/rails/rails.git"
-    gem 'arel', :git => "git://github.com/rails/arel.git"
-    gem 'rack', :git => "git://github.com/rack/rack.git"
-    gem 'sprockets', :git => "git://github.com/sstephenson/sprockets"

-Then you'll need to of course specify the engine itself:

     gem 'forem', :git => "git://github.com/radar/forem.git"